andyst-dev/cpp_part2-42/README.md

 - template implementation in headers / `.tpp`

 ### cpp08
-This module focuses on STL containers, iterators, and algorithms.
+This module focuses on STL containers, iterators and algorithms.
 It is the point where using the standard library becomes part of the expected solution itself.

 Included exercises: